YOUR BASKET

 Not exactly.
 But what is the difference between Prosecco and sparkling wine?

-The term “sparkling wine” just refers to any wine with additional carbon dioxide which makes it noticeably fizzy.
+The term “sparkling wine” refers to any wine with additional carbon dioxide, which makes it noticeably fizzy.
 Champagne and Cava are both types of sparkling wine, while Prosecco can be both sparkling and still.

-Prosecco made in the sparkling style is referred to as spumante while Prosecco in the semi-sparkling style is called frizzante.
-Still Prosecco, called tranquillo, is far less common but still permitted.
+Prosecco made in the sparkling style is referred to as spumante, while Prosecco in the semi-sparkling style is called frizzante.
+Still Prosecco (without the bubbles), called tranquillo, is far less common.

-So, while Prosecco made in the sparkling or semi-sparkling style is a type of sparkling wine, not all sparkling wines are Proseccos because of the rules surrounding where the wines are made.
+So, while Prosecco made in the sparkling or semi-sparkling style is a type of sparkling wine, not all sparkling wines are Proseccos because of the rules about where they are made.
 The name specifically comes from the village of Prosecco in the Trieste province of Italy.

 Is Prosecco Sparkling Wine a Champagne?